simonsd2atwit/datascienceproject/README.md

 ## Discussion

 Experimenting with the data exposed many strange things such as where most deaths are and some other interesting facts.
-Such as Wyoming being the state with the lowest deaths and injuries rate among all states.
+Such as Wyoming and Vermont sharing being the states with the lowest deaths and injuries rate among all states.
+Another finding is how California and Texas are nearing the top both charts for highest injuries and deaths however Illinois takes the top spot of most injured by a whopping 12,000 more injured by gun violence then the second top states being California.